 With my love for all things Italian, after reading that Duchman Family Winery is referred to as little piece of Tuscany in Central Texas, I didn’t have to think twice!
 On a Sunday morning I put on my summer dress, packed a picnic and off I went to explore the Tuscany of Texas.

-The winery is located mere 40 minute drive from Austin, making it a perfect day trip.
+The winery is located mere 40 minutes-drive from the city, making it a perfect day trip and, possibly, one of the best Austin date ideas.
 You do indeed get a European feel here with vineyard stretching as far as you can see, a magnificent building that looks like it has been here for at least a century – it really has been here for a little over a decade since the winery opened in 2004 – and picnic tables in the shade of oak trees.

 The owners’ love for old world and its traditions defined the European look of the place and choice of wine varieties.
 Duchman specializes in dry wines with two semi-sweet options and a dry rose.
 For $12 you can have a tasting of six wines and find a perfect fit for yourself.